freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-386-maximum-length-of-an-antichain/index.md

 ---
-title: Problem 386: Maximum length of an antichain
+title: Maximum length of an antichain
 ---
 ## Problem 386: Maximum length of an antichain